AntelopeIO/cdt/docs/05_features/50_crypto-extensions.md

    std::vector<char> x, y, scalar;
    eosio::bigint s {scalar};

-   // Create the point object by given coordinates eosio::g1_point g1_point {x, y};
+   // Create the point object with given coordinates eosio::g1_point g1_point {x, y};
-   // Multiply the point to a big integer and get a point on the curve as result auto result = eosio::alt_bn128_mul(g1_point, s);
+   // Multiply the point with a big integer and get a point on the curve as result auto result = eosio::alt_bn128_mul(g1_point, s);

    // Do the same multiplication but with g1_point_view data type